Influence: Cialdini’s 6 Principles of Persuasion – #6 Scarcity

 The last time you bought anything online, there’s a good chance the website read, “Only 3 items in stock” or “Only 2 left at this price”.

-Even if you know that this is all marketing mind games, it’s hard to avoid the stressful feeling you must buy now before it’s too late, right?
+Even when you consider that this is marketing mind games, there’s an itch to act now before it’s too late.

 Let’s jump right into what scarcity is, how it works, and how to avoid being influenced to make sketchy decisions.